Raltegravir (By mouth)

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
-Store the chewable tablets in the original package with the bottle tightly closed.
+Store the chewable tablets and film-coated tablets in the original package with the bottle tightly closed.
 Do not open the foil packet of powder for suspension until you are ready to use it.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.